joshblum/rpi-weather/README.md

 # Hardware

-This program should work with any Raspberry Pi although I have only tested it with an original Model A (yes, an A).
+This program should work with any Raspberry Pi.
 Also, any 4 Adafruit 8x8 LED Matrices with I2C Backpacks should work.
 Be sure to solder the address jumpers to set unique addresses for each.
 Expected range is 0x70-0x73.